-In 2009, DES refined its analysis to include TP and chlorophyll a thresholds based on trophic criteria and the EPA reference approach (NHDES, 20091).
-EPA guidance recommends using the distributions of water quality parameters in reference lakes (i.e., lakes with minimal human disturbance)and all lakes to identify targets for water quality criteria.
+In 2009, DES refined its analysis to include TP and chlorophyll a thresholds based on trophic criteria and the EPA reference approach (NHDES, 20093).
+EPA guidance recommends using the distributions of water quality parameters in reference lakes (i.e., lakes with minimal human disturbance) and all lakes to identify targets for water quality criteria.
 The 75th percentile of concentrations in the reference lakes provides one estimate of the criteria.
 The 25th percentile in all lakes is another estimate.
 The two values bound the range of potential criteria concentrations for a parameter.
 Using the reference approach, the summer epilimnetic TP and chlorophyll a target concentrations are the following:

 Oligotrophic Mesotrophic Eutrophic

-TP (ug/L) < 8 &lt; 12 ≤ 28
+TP (ug/L) < 8 < 12 ≤ 28

-Chlorophyll a (ug/L) < 3.3 ≤ 5 &lt; 11
+Chlorophyll a (ug/L) < 3.3 < 5 < 11

 The above concentrations are currently being used to assess lakes and agree fairly well with literature values from other trophic studies presented in the section 1.3.2.
+Since Pearly Lake is mesotrophic (NHDES, 1997), a TP target of 12 ug/L would apply.